oneapi-src/oneDAL/docs/source/onedal/gpu_support.rst

 GPU supported targets
 *********************
-oneDAL library targets Intel GPUs support only, while technically it should be feasible to run on other HW platforms assuming SYCL runtime availability for platform.
+oneDAL targets support for Intel GPUs only, while technically it should be feasible to run on other HW platforms assuming SYCL runtime availability for platform.

 .. tabularcolumns::  |\Y{0.5}|\Y{0.5}|